Summer Education Studies Programme

 - placement in a local primary (K-year 6) school; one day a week for four weeks

-- earn three units of academic credit for Comparative Education course (40 hours tuition over four weeks)
+- earn three units of academic credit for Comparative Education course (40 lessons of tuition over four weeks) note: 1 lesson = 55 minutes

 - airport transfer from and to Heathrow Airport coordinated around the majority of arrivals and departures